Cathcart Circle Lines: Newton Line

-Built by the Lanarkshire and Ayrshire Railway.
-Diverges from the Circle via a dive under junction south of Mount Florida and at Cathcart South Junction (south of Cathcart).
+The Newton Line was built by the Lanarkshire and Ayrshire Railway.
+It diverges from the Circle via a dive under junction south of Mount Florida and at Cathcart South Junction (south of Cathcart).
 The link at Cathcart South junction was put in place during electrification.
+From here it runs in an easterly direction towards Newton, where it joins with both the Hamilton branch of the Argyle Line and the West Coast Main Line (WCML).
+The Newton Line therefore provides a diversionary path for WCML expresses whenever engineering works close the fast lines via Cambuslang.